Berichte 2020

 Current Notes from Namibia 4 April 2020

-After 4 weeks in Namibia, Magret and Joachim Knoche are now back in Pfedelbach thanks to the federal government's repatriation program.
-A little later than in Germany, but at the end of the time, the measures taken by the Namibian government because of the Corona crisis were the same as those here in Germany: the country has closed itself off from the outside world, there are no more flights and travel and contact restrictions have been imposed in two regions around the capital Windhoek.
-The number of people infected with Corona is still very low in Namibia, mainly people who have had contact with other countries in recent weeks.
-But these low numbers should be heard with great caution, only a few people are being tested and I have no information on what the situation is like in the hospitals or health centers. read more
+After four weeks in Namibia, Magret and Joachim Knoche are now back in Pfedelbach thanks to the German government's repatriation program.
+A little later than in Germany, but ultimately, the measures taken by the Namibian government due to the coronavirus crisis were the same as those here in Germany: the country has closed itself off from the outside world, there are no more flights, and travel and contact restrictions have been imposed in two regions around the capital, Windhoek.
+The number of people infected with coronavirus in Namibia is still very low; these are mainly people who have had contact with other countries in recent weeks.
+But these low numbers are being reported with great caution; only a few people are being tested, and I have no information on the situation in the hospitals or health centers. read more

 Jahreshauptversammlung 2020